GlobeMindAI/GlobeMindAI.github.io/content/event/xianliu project/index.md

 ---
-title: "Uncertainty Modeling and Machine Learning Applications in Geotechnical Engineering"
+title: "Advanced Uncertainty Modeling and AI-Enhanced Machine Learning Applications in Geotechnical Engineering for Predictive Analysis and Risk Assessment"

 summary: "This research aims to explore the integration of uncertainty modeling and machine learning techniques to advance geotechnical engineering practices."